SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/log_event_aggregator/README.md

 partition so `capture_complete` follows its connection logs.

 Broker metadata readiness is retried for `KAFKA_STARTUP_TIMEOUT_SECONDS`; container startup does not rely solely on the broker container health status.

+The image uses Python 3.12. `pyinotify` still imports the standard-library `asyncore` module removed in Python 3.12, so the image installs the maintained `pyasyncore` compatibility package explicitly.
+Its Docker build also imports all third-party runtime dependencies to fail immediately if the dependency set is incomplete.